opencfa/site/README.md

 # website
-A website for opencfa project
+A website for opencfa project.
+In progress..